-- Be trained in Safer Recruitment, support recruiting managers to be trained and to ensure that recruitment processes follow Safer Recruitment guidelines. - Oversee the Disclosure and Barring System (DBS) and ensure that all new staff working with young adults or with access to sensitive data have a DBS check prior to starting work and are regularly updated - Make decisions in conjunction with the CEO as to new staff suitability for the role based on previous convictions and/or safeguarding concerns, in line with relevant legislation. - To ensure the effective management of a Single Central Record which holds all safeguarding related information about staff, including DBS checks, references, training undertaken, policy signing, and any safeguarding concerns.
+- Be trained in Safer Recruitment, support recruiting managers to be trained and to ensure that recruitment processes follow Safer Recruitment guidelines. - Oversee the Disclosure and Barring System (DBS) and ensure that all new staff working with young adults or with access to sensitive data have a DBS check prior to starting work and are regularly updated. - Make decisions in conjunction with the CEO as to new staff suitability for the role based on previous convictions and/or safeguarding concerns, in line with relevant legislation. - To ensure the effective management of a Single Central Record which holds all safeguarding related information about staff, including DBS checks, references, training undertaken, policy signing, and any safeguarding concerns.
 This record is held by HR.
-The operational management of the SCR can be delegated to another senior member of staff. - Ensure that all staff read this policy, understand their responsibilities in the policy and receive the training necessary to implement this policy during their induction. - Oversee staff learning and development around safeguarding; ensuring that safeguarding training is completed, refreshed regularly and that any actions identified in training are followed up swiftly.
-This includes online safety and specifically Filtering and Monitoring. - To ensure that online safety is treated with the utmost importance within the organisation, which includes ensuring that staff know how to keep children safe while working online, liaising with related IT staff and other relevant professionals, managing incidents (e.g. cyber bullying), updating and delivering training, reviewing and carrying out annual audits and reporting to the Board of Trustees.
-This is particularly important in the area of Filtering and Monitoring, as is the on-going checking and reporting of this.
+The operational management of the SCR can be delegated to another senior member of staff. - Ensure that all staff read this policy, understand their responsibilities in the policy and receive the training necessary to implement this policy during their induction and work in accordance with this policy throughout their work with AudioActive. - Oversee staff learning and development around safeguarding; ensure that safeguarding training is completed, refreshed regularly and that any actions identified in training are followed up swiftly.
+This includes online safety and specifically Filtering and Monitoring. - Ensure that online safety is treated with the utmost importance within the organisation, which includes ensuring that staff know how to keep children safe while working online, liaising with related IT staff and other relevant professionals, managing incidents (e.g. cyber bullying), updating and delivering training, reviewing and carrying out annual audits and reporting to the Board of Trustees.
+This is particularly important in the area of Filtering and Monitoring, as is the ongoing checking and reporting of this.

-- Be accessible to staff to discuss concerns about children or young adults we work with. - Gather information from reporting staff and offer support managing safeguarding situations; they will involve staff in the decision-making process and provide guidance about what action to take. - Ensure the voice of the child is listened to and feeds into safeguarding decisions where appropriate and safe to do so, - Ensure that all safeguarding concerns are recorded and referred to Children's Services or allocated social workers and that referrals are followed up and issues addressed. - Ensure that where Audio Active are not satisfied with the response provided by a partner agency that the relevant Local Authorities escalation policy is adhered to. - Oversee all safeguarding cases, in particular, cases involving members of staff - Reinforce the need for good practice around confidentiality and ensure that staff adhere to this; it is at the time that a person starts to challenge abuse that the risks of increasing intensity of abuse are greatest. - Ensure that staff working with children who have experienced, or are experiencing abuse, are well supported, receiving regular supervision and RPS. - Ensure staff that whistle blow are given support and afforded protection, if necessary, under the Public Interest Disclosure Act 1998 (see whistleblowing policy). - Liaise with other relevant professionals (e.g. DSO's/DSL's from other organisations), the Local Authority Designated Officer (LADO) to ensure that we work in accordance with local policy and procedure and to share information as appropriate.
+- Be accessible to staff to discuss concerns about children or young adults we work with. - Gather information from reporting staff and offer support managing safeguarding situations; they will involve staff in the decision-making process and provide guidance about what action to take. - Ensure the voice of the child is listened to and feeds into safeguarding decisions where appropriate and safe to do so. - Ensure that all safeguarding concerns are recorded and referred to Children's Services or allocated social workers and that referrals are followed up and issues addressed. - Ensure that in cases where AudioActive are not satisfied with the response provided by a partner agency, the relevant Local Authority's escalation policy is adhered to. - Oversee all safeguarding cases, in particular cases involving members of staff. - Reinforce the need for good practice around confidentiality and ensure that staff adhere to this; it is at the time that a person starts to challenge abuse that the risks of increasing intensity of abuse are greatest. - Ensure that staff working with children who have experienced, or are experiencing abuse, are well supported, receiving regular supervision and RPS. - Ensure whistleblowers are supported and afforded protection, if necessary, under the Public Interest Disclosure Act 1998 (see Whistleblowing Policy). - Liaise with other relevant professionals (e.g. DSO's/DSL's from other organisations) and the Local Authority Designated Officer (LADO) to ensure that we work in accordance with local policy and procedure and to share information as appropriate.